-There’s some debate as to which of the great poets gave the area its name – Robert Browning or Lord Byron.
-Whichever, the Romantic bards picked up on the tranquil, picturesque surroundings and compared it with the gondola city of Venice.
-And you can see why they made a beeline for this canalside oasis in West London which makes everyone’s top ten must-visit list.
+There’s some debate as to which of the great poets gave the area its name: Robert Browning or Lord Byron.
+Whichever – the Romantic bards picked up on the tranquil, picturesque surroundings and compared it to the gondola city of Venice.
+And you can see why they rated this West London canalside oasis so highly.
+It makes everyone’s top ten must-visit list.

-Watch the world go by in one of the waterside cafes such as the perfectly-named Waterside Cafe, which is an adapted moored barge locally known as ‘the floating cafe’.
-Where better to chill out and absorb nature and de-stress.
+Watch the world go by in one of the waterside eateries such as the perfectly-named Waterside Cafe, which is an adapted moored barge known locally as ‘the floating cafe’.
+Where better to chill out and absorb nature and de-stress?
 Ducks, swans, wellness practitioners, canoeists, joggers – it all happens here but in a zen-like mode where you’re barely aware of them.
-A serving of the cafe’s Famous Waterside Cream Tea will help with the synthesis of this vibe, if you’re up for scones, we recommend you opt for the summer favourite of strawberry jam and English clotted cream with your tea selection.
+A serving of the cafe’s Famous Waterside Cream Tea will help with the synthesis of this vibe, and we recommend the summer favourite of strawberry jam and English clotted cream with your tea selection.

 West India Quay